reeseschultz/ReeseUnityDemos/Packages/com.reese.spawning/README.md

 }
 ```

-Spawning on `Update` is easy too, perhaps triggered via button click.
-For an example of that, see the redundantly-named [SpawnDemoSpawner](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Demo/SpawnDemoSpawner.cs).
+Spawning can be done in many ways.
+To see how to trigger it via button click, see the redundantly-named [SpawnDemoSpawner](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Demo/SpawnDemoSpawner.cs).